Skip to content

 • The output of a DNN is prediction or a loss function.

 For pedagogical reasons, Micrograd works on scalar values.
-A typical DNN works on multi-dimension data (called tensors in PyTorch) for effecient parallel computation.
+A typical DNN works on multi-dimension data (called tensors in PyTorch) for efficient parallel computation.
 They are fundamentally the same thing.

 Micrograd has an engine engine.py that has less than 100 lines of Python code.
 The nn.py defines a DNN consists of Neuron, Layer and MLP.
 It only has 60 lines of Python code.